Building a WebView for iOS and macOS in SwiftUI

 #endif

-Ok, we’re ready to start.
+We can now begin.
 First import the required frameworks.
-We need both SwiftUI
+We need SwiftUI

 and WebKit